-Selling solar isn’t always an easy task.
-But with the right framework, you can make it easier.
+Selling solar isn’t easy, but with the right framework, you can make it easier.
 A good framework can help you effectively address the prospect’s concerns and communicate the value of a solar installation from your company.

-On May 7, 2019, in a webinar with Greentech Media, Aurora staff members Elliot Goldstein and Kenneth Williams presented practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.
+Aurora Solar team members Elliot Goldstein and Kenneth Williams recently discussed practical strategies for improving your residential solar sales, based on their personal experiences selling millions of dollars in solar installations for leading U.S. solar companies.

 For the customer that isn’t yet sure if solar is right for them, how do you delve into the value solar offers?
-One of the best ways to explain the value of solar is to start with an understanding of the customer’s current challenges with their electric bill.
+One of the best ways is to start with an understanding of the customer’s current challenges with their electric bill.

 Depending on how much information the customer has about their electricity bills, Aurora provides a few different tools for understanding their energy use and spending, including options for uploading interval data if they have it from their utility.
 If they only have a few recent bills or just know how much they spent in certain months, Aurora’s bill estimator tool can model what their energy consumption likely looks like throughout the rest of the year based on typical usage profiles in their area.

-You can also build trust by consulting with the customer on any changes they have planned that would impact their energy usage — such as plans to purchase an electric vehicle or pool — and how solar can help them.
+You can also build trust by consulting with the customer on any changes they have planned that would impact their energy usage — such as plans to purchase an electric vehicle or a pool — and how solar can help them.
 Aurora’s Consumption Profile tool lets you explore how their bills may change in the future due to these kinds of changes.

 Throughout the process, keep that dialogue going and be sure to ask clarifying questions to make sure you’re really understanding the customer’s priorities, goals, and concerns.

-However, with many companies offering similar products, a key differentiator is trust.
-As the salesperson, you play a key role in communicating how your company will ensure that the solar installation — and the resulting savings they receive —live up to expectations.
+- Why should they trust you with the transition?
+As the salesperson, you play a key role in communicating how your company will ensure that the solar installation — and the resulting savings they receive — lives up to expectations.

-As Elliot explains, “Using advanced [solar] software can build that trust in WHY your numbers are accurate.
+Elliot points out, “Using advanced [solar] software can build that trust in why your numbers are accurate.
 Anyone can make up an estimate that looks good…. but if you can show why your numbers have a solid foundation and why your quote is less likely to change after they sign a contract, that’s one way to leave a lasting impression when your customer is likely to get 3-5 bids.”

-Designing in Aurora gives you a number of tools to ensure that your proposed solar design — and the resulting energy production and bill savings — are accurate, and giving the customer a walk-through of some of these tools can help them see firsthand the precision and attention to detail that you’re putting into their proposal.
+Then, designing in Aurora gives you a number of tools to ensure that your proposed solar design — and the resulting energy production and bill savings — are accurate, and giving the customer a walk-through of some of these tools can help them see firsthand the precision and attention to detail that you’re putting into their proposal.